Credit Sesame Identity Theft Protection

 Credit Sesame’s Pricing- How Does It Compare?

 Overall, Credit Sesame’s pricing is right around the industry standard for credit and identification monitoring and protection.
 Credit Karma, a main competitor in the credit space, only has a free option, but it does not have as comprehensive identity monitoring, and more importantly, does not have identity theft reimbursement or insurance.
-Higher-end competitors like LifeLock’s subscription options range from $8.99 to $25.99 a month.
-Other competitors like Identity Guard offer larger and more variable subscription packages, ranging from $8.99 to $24.99 a month for individuals or $14.99 to $34.99 a month for families.
+Higher-end subscriptions from LifeLock range from $8.99 to $25.99 a month.
+Other plans from Identity Guard offer larger and more variable subscription packages, ranging from $8.99 to $24.99 a month for individuals or $14.99 to $34.99 a month for families.

 How Does Credit Sesame Protect You?

 We always say, the best offense is a good defense.
 The only way to combat every attempt on your identity or credit is to effectively monitor all points of potential access.
 So, how does Credit Sesame line up against competitors?
 Do they cover all points?
 Here’s what’s covered by the most comprehensive Platinum Protection plan, which encompasses all the other plans:

 - Credit Report and Credit Score Monitoring: All plans have at least one element of credit report and score monitoring, but the free version only covers one credit bureau.
 To get a full picture of your credit, we recommend checking in more than one credit bureau.

 - ID Theft Insurance Reimbursement: All plans come with identity theft insurance with a maximum reimbursement up to $1,000,000.
 That includes the free plan, which we think is a steal.

 - Change of address monitoring: If someone aside from ourselves tries to change our address through USPS, we’d get alerted.